Mervhope144k/alx-higher_level_programming/README.md

 #Advantages and disadvantages of High-level-Programming

-It is programmer friendly language.
+It is programmer friendly language\n.
-High level language is less memory efficient.
+High level language is less memory efficient\n.
-It is easy to understand.
+It is easy to understand\n.
-Debugging is easy.
+Debugging is easy\n.
-It is simple to maintain.
+It is simple to maintain\n.
-It is portable.
+It is portable\n.
-It can run on any platform.
+It can run on any platform\n.
-It needs compiler or interpreter for translation.
+It needs compiler or interpreter for translation\n.
-It is used widely for programming.
+It is used widely for programming\n.

 #Python